7Block Labs

 Putting It Together: A 2025 Reference Stack (EIP-7702 + Intents + x402 + Private Proving)

-Short summary: A concrete, production‑ready stack for 2025 that pairs EIP‑7702 smart EOAs, ERC‑7683 intents/OIF, HTTP‑402 payments (x402), and private proving—complete with architectures, code patterns, and rollout playbooks for startups and enterprises.
+We're getting ready for 2025 with a solid, production-ready stack!
+This includes EIP-7702 smart EOAs, ERC-7683 intents/OIF, HTTP-402 payments (x402), and a focus on private proving.
+We've got everything laid out--architectures, code patterns, and rollout playbooks--perfect for both startups and enterprises.

 Why this stack, why now